AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md

 ## Install SCANeR studio
 * Launch SCANeR studio installer ```SCANeRstudio-2021.2r14.exe```

-> If you are using the trial version, please unzip the folder to find the SCANeR studio installer
+> **Note:** If you are using the trial version, please unzip the folder to find the SCANeR studio installer.

 > **Important note:**
 > The installation of SCANeR studio requires full administrator rights.